 In accordance with accounting guidance, the Company has opted to classify interest and penalties that would accrue according to the provisions of relevant tax law as income tax expense on the Consolidated Statements of Income.
 The Company determines the amount of interest expense to be recognized by applying the applicable statutory rate of interest to the difference between the tax position recognized and the amount previously taken or expected to be taken on a tax return.
-The Company's tax years 2010 through 2013 remain open to examination by most taxing authorities.
-The Company has no unrecognized tax benefits recorded as of the year ended December 31, 2013.
+The Company's tax years 2012 through 2015 remain open to examination by most taxing authorities.
+During 2015, the U.S. Internal Revenue Service ("IRS") commenced an audit of the Company's 2013 U.S. income tax return.
+As of December 31, 2015 the audit remains open and the Company is working with the IRS on open matters including a discussion related to the Company's 2013 transfer pricing calculation.
+Management believes that adequate provisions have been made for any adjustments that may result from the audit.
+The Company does not have any material unrecognized tax benefits recorded as of December 31, 2015 and 2014.

-Notes to Consolidated Financial Statements December 31, 2013 and 2012 (\$ in thousands, except share and per share data)
+Notes to Consolidated Financial Statements December 31, 2015 and 2014 (\$ in thousands, except share and per share data)